This article answers some frequently asked questions regarding Meraki Systems Manager.

 Yes!
 This can be done with Systems Manager.
 Note: this is not included in Legacy Systems Manager

 Devices can be supervised in the Device Enrollment Program (DEP) or by using Apple Configurator, a macOS application.
 Once supervised, Apple's iOS permits additional restrictions to toggle over-the-air via Systems Manager.
-These 'iOS supervised restrictions' are listed under the 'iOS supervised restrictions' section on the 'Restrictions' tab of the MDM > Settings page.
+These 'iOS supervised restrictions' are listed under the 'iOS supervised restrictions' section on the 'Restrictions' tab of the Systems Manager > Manage > Settings page.

 On non-supervised devices, profiles will fail to deploy if, for example, Global HTTP Proxy is enabled.
 When the other iOS supervised restrictions are enabled (e.g., iMessage, Game Center), these restrictions will simply be ignored on a non-supervised device.